mist475/tabbychat/README.md

 TabbyChat chat mod for Minecraft

 Fork of 1.7.10 TabbyChat with the following changes:
-- Modern build script
+- Global filters
+- Fix incompatibility with lotr where lotr's /fmsg could send messages to the wrong fellowship
 - No LiteLoader support
 - No server side crashes but logged warning instead
 - Fixes crash with Botania's Corporea Index
-- Fix incompatability with lotr where lotr's /fmsg could send messages to the wrong fellowship
 - Cleaner & more optimized codebase
 - Some updated translations (thanks to those who helped)

-Future plans:
-- Fix some incompatibilities with mods

 [Latest builds](https://github.com/mist475/tabbychat/releases)